ftilde/mattermost-session-cookie-firefox/README.md

 ## How it works
 First, the cookie file for the provided or otherwise the first found firefox profile is located.
-Then, it is tried to extract the value of the `MMAUTHTOKEN` cookie for the desired host and if that succeeds, a test api call to the specified host is made.
+Then, it is tried to extract the value of the `MMAUTHTOKEN` cookie for the desired webclient host and if that succeeds, a test api call to the specified host is made.
 If the cookie is present and the api call succeeds, the cookie value is printed to stdout.
 Otherwise, a webpage is opened in the browser (firefox) which asks the user to log in using the webclient of the mattermost instance.
 In the meantime, the above cookie retrieval and check procedure is repeated until it succeeds.